-Organisations should follow a structured and systematic approach to implement an effective information security management systems.
+As the rate of cybercrime continues to rise, organisations should review their cybersecurity strategy and follow a systematic approach to implement an effective information management system.

 Step 1: Project Initiation

 To get started, initiate a conversation with key stakeholders and people from various departments within the organisations.
 By getting the likes of IT, HR, Sales, Marketing, Legal, Finance, etc. in the same room, you can begin to assess your organisation’s cybersecurity maturity level, as well as list specific issues that you may not have thought of or address concerns from a different perspective.

 Once you have determined your cybersecurity maturity level, establish a committee of top management and project management to ensure a comprehensive understanding of the organisation’s objectives and context.